cornernote/yii-embed-opencart/README.md

 - Autoload any of your Yii models and components
 - Widgets can be rendered and will auto-include their stylesheet and javascript files
 - Controllers and Modules are handled by the OpenCart not_found.php controller
+- OpenCart controllers can be run within Yii
 - Fancy error messages with stack dump

 The following Yii components are pre-configured to work in your OpenCart: